-Victoria Crittenden is Professor of Marketing and Chair of the Marketing Division at Babson College (USA).
-Additionally, she serves (or has served) as Visiting Global Scholar in the D.B.A. program at the Coles College of Business at Kennesaw State University (USA), Visiting Ph.D.
+Victoria Crittenden is Professor of Marketing at Babson College (USA).
+Additionally, she serves (or has served) as Visiting Global Scholar in the Mitchell Ph.D. in Business Administration program at the University of South Alabama, Visiting Global Scholar in the D.B.A. program at the Coles College of Business at Kennesaw State University (USA), Visiting Ph.D.
 Faculty at KTH Royal Institute of Technology in Stockholm (Sweden), Visiting Ph.D.
 Faculty at Luleå University (Sweden), a core faculty member at the WU Executive Academy (Austria) and as visiting faculty at the University of Ulster in Belfast (N. Ireland), The American College of Greece MBA Program in Athens (Greece), and University Robert Schuman, IECS in Strasbourg (France).
-Prior to her tenure at Babson College, Vicky spent 25 years in the marketing department at Boston College where she served as department chair for nine years and chair of the MBA core faculty for three years.
+Prior to her tenure at Babson College where she served for six years as division chair, Vicky spent 25 years in the marketing department at Boston College where she served as department chair for nine years and chair of the MBA core faculty for three years.

 Vicky’s research has been published extensively in journals such as the Journal of the Academy of Marketing Science, Marketing Letters, Sloan Management Review, Psychology & Marketing, Business Horizons, Entrepreneurship Theory & Practice, Journal of Business Research, Business Strategy Review, Corporate Reputation Review, Journal of Public Affairs, Journal of Personal Selling & Sales Management, Industrial Marketing Management, Journal of Strategic Marketing, Information and Management, Organizations and Markets in Emerging Economies, and International Journal of Production Economics.
 Her educational scholarship appears in such journals as the Journal of Marketing Education, Marketing Education Review, Decision Sciences Journal of Innovative Education, Journal of Education for Business, Journal of Teaching in International Business, and Journal for Advancement of Marketing Education.
 Vicky was a co-author of Strategic Marketing Management Cases published by McGraw-Hill/Irwin Publishing, and she is an author of over 100 published vignettes and cases.
-She served as founding co-editor of the AMS Review and serves currently on the editorial review boards of: Business Horizons, Decision Sciences Journal of Innovative Education, Journal of the Academy of Marketing Science, Journal for Advancement of Marketing Education, Journal of Business-to-Business Marketing, Journal of Marketing Education, Journal of Strategic Marketing, Marketing Education Review, Marketing Management Journal, Organizations and Markets in Emerging Economies, and Psychology & Marketing.
-Additionally, she currently serves Collections Editor for Digital and Social Media Marketing and Advertising with Business Expert Press and is co-editor of Evolving Entrepreneurial Education: Innovation in the Babson Classroom published by Emerald Group Publishing in 2015.
+In September 2019, Vicky will become the editor of the Journal of Marketing Education.
+She served as founding co-editor of the AMS Review and is an Associate Editor of the Journal of Marketing Education and the Decision Sciences Journal of Innovative Education and serves currently on the editorial review boards of: Business Horizons, Journal of the Academy of Marketing Science, Journal for Advancement of Marketing Education, Journal of Business-to-Business Marketing, Journal of Marketing Education, Journal of Research in Marketing and Entrepreneurship, Marketing Education Review, Marketing Management Journal, Organizations and Markets in Emerging Economies, and Psychology & Marketing.
+Additionally, she currently serves as Collections Editor for Digital and Social Media Marketing and Advertising with Business Expert Press and is co-editor of Go-to-Market Strategies for Women Entrepreneurs: Creating and Exploring Success, Emerald Group Publishing 2019 and Evolving Entrepreneurial Education: Innovation in the Babson Classroom, Emerald Group Publishing 2015.
 Vicky has presented her teaching and scholarly research in venues worldwide.

-Vicky is Immediate Past President of the Academy of Marketing Science (AMS), where she has served previously as VP for Development, VP for Membership N. America, and Secretary/Treasurer.
+Vicky is Past President of the Academy of Marketing Science (AMS), where she also served previously as VP for Development, VP for Membership N. America, and Secretary/Treasurer.
 She has served as program chair for AMS conferences in the USA, Australia, and Norway.
 Additionally, Vicky was honored as an AMS Distinguished Fellow in 2008 and she received the Lamb, Hair, McDaniel Outstanding Marketing Teacher Award in AMS in 2005.
 In addition to serving in various capacities in AMS, she served four years as the chair of the American Marketing Association (AMA) Teaching & Learning Special Interest Group, and she received AMA's Pearson Prentice Hall's Solomon-Marshall-Stuart Award for Innovative Excellence in Marketing Education in 2013.
-Vicky is a Fellow at the IC2 Institute at the University of Texas-Austin and a member of the Board of Trustees at Lyon College, the Academic Advisory Board for CUTCO/Vector Marketing Corporation, the Faculty Advisory Board for Emerald Group Publishing, and the Academic Advisory Council of the Direct Selling Education Foundation.
+Vicky is a Fellow of the Direct Selling Education Foundation and of the IC2 Institute at the University of Texas-Austin.
+She currently serves on the Board of Directors for the Direct Selling Education Foundation, the Academic Advisory Board for CUTCO/Vector Marketing Corporation, the Academic Advisory Council of the Direct Selling Education Foundation, and the Advisory Board of the Global Research Symposium on Marketing and Entrepreneurship.
+She has served on the HBS Alumni Board, the Lyon College Board of Trustees, and the Faculty Advisory Board for Emerald Group Publishing.
 Vicky received the Distinguished Alumna Award at Lyon College in 1999.

 - Associate Professor